 That’s so painful.

 Imagine yourself in her place, what’d you do then if your beloved one gets sick and slowly falls off to death?
 Who has such a cruel heart to endure the scene?

 If you don’t want to face such a situation, then take proper care of your beloved plant.
-Give it necessary fertilizer and especially, the best soil for fiddle-leaf fig plant you can find in the market.
-But that’s a bit tricky in this cluttered world of low quality products.
+Give it necessary fertilizer and, especially, the best soil for fiddle-leaf fig plants you can find in the market.
+But that’s a bit tricky in this cluttered world of low-quality products.
 So, I’ve done the job for all of you.
 As a bonus, I’ll also discuss various health problems of fiddle-leaf fig plants and advice on how to cure them.